spkvfx/creative_coding-work/120-work/final/readme.md

 When I envisioned the algorithm in the proposal, I imagined two child particles being spawned upon collision, one for the each point.
 However, what I found was that once the neighbor is evaluated, it is no longer close enough to spawn a child.

 As a kludge, I simply forced both the target and it's neighbor to spawn a child and change colors, rather than to depend on the neighbor being close enough to trigger this action.

+####Maximum Particle Count
+It became very apparent to me that I needed some way to control the total number of points in a pointcloud to prevent crashing since some configurations would lead to tightly clustered points that rapidly spawn children.

+I initially prototyped this within the nursery() function, but eventually moved this feature into the Pointcloud class itself.
+By default, Pointclouds have a maximum count of 5000 points, at which point no new points are added.